-To understand the insurance landscape for abuse-deterrent formulations of opioids, we reviewed publicly available 2017 coverage policies and formularies for the six New England state Medicaid programs, Centers for Medicare and Medicaid Services (CMS), and 12 major "Silver-level" plans on individual marketplaces across New England.
+To understand the insurance landscape for abuse-deterrent formulations of opioids, we reviewed publicly available 2017 coverage policies and formularies for the six New England state Medicaid programs, Centers for Medicare and Medicaid Services (CMS), and 12 majors "Silver-level" plans on individual marketplaces across New England.

 We identified coverage policies for four of the nine drugs in this review, including OxyContin, Xtampza, Hysingla ER, and Embeda.
-Arymo ER and Morphabond, while commercially available as of Spring 2017, were not covered by any plans in the review.
-Vantrela ER, Troxyca ER, RoxyBond, and Targiniq ER are not commercially available in the U.S.
+Arymo ER was not covered by any plans in the review.
+Vantrela ER, Troxyca ER, Morphabond, RoxyBond, and Targiniq ER are not yet commercially available in the U.S.